Likeemapples/1800_2025_BBY23/README.md

 Run the web-app
 1. Go to the 1800_2025_BBY23 directory
 2. Open the directory in terminal
-3. Run the fillowing command to start the aplication.
+3. Run the fillowing command to start the aplication
 ```
 node app.js
 ```